Developers-Collective/NSMBW-Custom-Sprites/Utility/ExtendedSpriteSettings/README.md

 ## Changelog

+### v1.2.1

+#### Hotfix
+- Fixed `createExtended` and `createExtendedChild` blocks being deleted by the game due to the array being too small

 ### v1.2.0

 #### Hotfix
-- Using more than 1 block for the `createExtended` function only copy 1 block
+- The `createExtended` and `createExtendedChild` functions now can use more than 1 block => To fix this issue, we had to add a new `blockCount` parameter, meaning you have to set this argument to a value for all of your calls for these functions

-### v1.0
+### v1.0.0

 Official Release